Creating Backup via maintainDB command-line tool

 maintainDB from the command line with no parameters.

-To create data backup file, from the command line start maintainDB utility with the
+To create a data backup file, from the command line start maintainDB utility with the

 TeamCity data backup has some limitations.
 By default, if you run maintainDB utility with no optional parameters, only the database, server settings, projects and builds configurations, plugins and supplementary data (settings history, triggers states, plugins data, and so on) will be backed up, omitting build logs and personal changes.

 Configuring backup scope